Nashville, Tennessee, USA downtown skyline on the Cumberland River at dusk with the bridge lit up and reflecting in the water below.

 There is a giant window of opportunity for visitors to enjoy Nashville from April to October, even though temperatures are considered fickle.
 The American South is widely known for being hot and humid throughout the summer, but there are still plenty of indoor and outdoor events.

 If you'd prefer to avoid the crowds, spring is usually a solid option for a road trip to Nashville from the south.
-And although the weather is quite pleasant, temperatures at night tend to fall and it gets quite rainy during the day.
-There are plenty of things to see, so you should pack for all types of weather conditions to make the most out of the trip.
+Although the weather is quite pleasant, temperatures at night tend to fall, and it gets quite rainy during the day.
+There are plenty of things to see, so you should pack for all types of weather conditions to make the most of the trip.